visheshvats/ML/README.md

 I have used stack LSTM (Long Short-Term Memory), to model the temporal effects of past events(both Textual, i.e the sentiment scores and Historical stock data) on opening prices

-Achieved Training loss:0.001  and Test loss:0.0018
+Achieved Training loss: 0.001  and Test loss: 0.0018

-Achieved RMSE on the Test data :19.6623
+Achieved RMSE on the Test data: 19.6623

 ## References: